jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 Enigma supports only one type of data-file.

-Later versions will add support for data from the Gauquelin archives and data for progressions.
-Exchanging data between Enigma and PlanetDance will also be supported.
+Later versions will add support for data from the Gauquelin archives and data for progressions and also for exchanging data between Enigma and PlanetDance.

 You can create your own data-file using the csv format (Comma Separated Values).
 This is a simple text file with one line per chart.
 You need to separate the different values with a comma.
 Make sure you use a real text-editor and not Word, LibreOffice Text or another word processor.
 Examples of a text-editor: NotePad (available in Windows), Notepad++ (more powerful, download it for free from: [*https://notepad-plus-plus.org*](https://notepad-plus-plus.org)).